Nomagno/Halfive/docs/specs/HWT_SPEC.md

 Always start the file with the track section, followed by flags/settings, of course replacing param and value for the parameter and the value.
 After the track table comes the segments table.
 Here you define the segments, from one to a maximum of 40.

-Where all numbers are integers, p1 and p2 are bezier curve anchors, p3 is a bezier curve control point, and w is the track width from 1 to 5.
+Where all numbers are unsigned integers, p1 and p2 are bezier curve anchors, p3 is a bezier curve control point, and w is the track width from 1 to 5. pNx and pNy are unsigned 16-bit integers

 Aditionally, you can add special properties for that segment with local_param.